-- He loves ice cream and drinks lots of Coca-Cola Refreshments.
-In addition, he eats more of canned potato sticks and accompanies it with soda.
+He loves ice cream and drinks lots of Coca-Cola Refreshments.
+In addition, he eats more canned potato sticks and accompanies them with soda.

-- Buffett was in 2012 diagnosed with prostate cancer but beat the terminal disease months later and has remained healthy till date.
+Buffett was in 2012 diagnosed with prostate cancer but beat the terminal disease months later and has remained healthy to date.